The Fireground Fund (Model Portfolio)

-The Fireground Fund is our real money public investment portfolio, built using the same principles we teach across Fireground Financial.
+The Fireground Fund is our real-money model portfolio, managed with the same discipline, patience, and value-based frameworks we teach across Fireground Financial.

 WHAT DO THE NUMBERS MEAN?